MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 PS C:\> Start-Container "DemoNAT"
 ```

-***Note: Static IP Address assignment will not work on container endpoints attached to Transparent or L2 Tunnel networks.***
+***Note: Static IP Address assignment through PowerShell will not work on container endpoints attached to a Transparent network***

 In order to see which containers are connected to a specific network and the IPs associated with these container endpoints you can run the following.